donateko/scopos-webmail/privacy.md

 User is informed that none of its personnal data are collected.

 If supported by the email server, the fact that emails are received might transit through third party infrastructure ([firebase cloud messaging](https://firebase.google.com/docs/cloud-messaging)).
-In the process, no personal data is being exposed, and the Twake Mail application need to contact directly the mail server in order to gather the notification information.
+In the process, no personal data is being exposed, and the Mailbux application need to contact directly the mail server in order to gather the notification information.

 ## Application Permissions

-In order to work smoothly on your device the Twake Mail application needs the following authorization:
+In order to work smoothly on your device the Mailbux application needs the following authorization:

- - `Files, documnents, and audio files`: This permission is used by Twake Mail to access files of your device and allows using those files as email attachments.
+ - `Files, documnents, and audio files`: This permission is used by Mailbux to access files of your device and allows using those files as email attachments.
 Once selected files are uploaded to the remote email server.
- - `Photos and videos`: This permission is used by Twake Mail to access photos and videos and allows using those files as email attachments.
+ - `Photos and videos`: This permission is used by Mailbux to access photos and videos and allows using those files as email attachments.
 Once selected files are uploaded to the remote email server.
- - `Contacts`: Used by Twake Mail for Email address auto-completion against local address book.
+ - `Contacts`: Used by Mailbux for Email address auto-completion against local address book.
 Local address book are never uploaded to third-party.
 Only once an email is sent to a local contact, does the email server become aware of the mail address and display names of the contact.

-Those rights are only intendeed to improve Twake Mail user experience.
-Twake Mail is still usable, with a reduced functional scope might the user deny permissions.
+Those rights are only intendeed to improve Mailbux user experience.
+Mailbux is still usable, with a reduced functional scope might the user deny permissions.

 ## Our guiding principles for privacy